-These loans are secured like other equipment financing: When you buy medical equipment, the product itself acts as the collateral for the loan.
-Depending on the type and condition of the equipment, you can receive up to 100% of the value.
-This makes it possible to get a medical equipment loan with little or no down payment.
+It’s important to note that equipment financing is secured, meaning when you buy medical equipment, the product serves as loan collateral.
+Depending on the type and condition of the equipment, you could receive up to 100% of the value in funding.
+So it’s possible to get a medical equipment loan with little or no down payment.

 What Type of Medical Equipment Can I Finance?

-You may be wondering if the type of tools or machinery you need can be purchased with medical equipment financing.
+You may wonder if the type of tools or machinery you need can be purchased with medical equipment financing.
 Good news: Most common medical devices are eligible.

-Medical equipment loans can be used to acquire:
+A medical equipment loan can be used to acquire:

 Can I Get a Loan to Buy Used Medical Equipment?

 Many lenders provide loans for medical professionals looking to buy used medical equipment.
-Indeed, there’s a market for used equipment.
 (After all, medical machines and devices are expensive.)

-Qualifying for funds to buy used medical equipment can be a bit trickier than other financings.
-The type and condition of the equipment will dictate the down payment, interest rate and repayment terms.
+Qualifying for funds to buy used medical equipment can be trickier than with other forms of financing.
+That’s because the equipment’s type, age and condition will dictate the down payment, interest rate and repayment terms.

 Can I Get a Medical Equipment Leasing Loan?

-There are a couple options available for medical equipment leasing.
+A couple of options available if you’re interested in medical equipment leasing.

-Your first option is to lease the medical equipment outright.
-Doing so involves essentially renting it for a specified period, at which time the leasing company (usually the manufacturer or a bank its partnered with) retains ownership and can sell the used equipment to another business.
+Your first option is to lease the equipment outright.
+Doing so involves essentially renting it for a specified period.
+At this time, the healthcare equipment leasing company (usually the manufacturer or a bank they partner with) retains ownership and sells the used equipment to another business.

-This is a good option for medical professionals who want to constantly update their equipment, but may not work for those with smaller budgets.
+This is a good option for medical professionals who regularly update their equipment, but it might not work for those with smaller budgets.

-The other option for medical equipment leasing can be trickier.
-Some manufacturers and lenders offer lease-to-own agreements.
-These pacts are like regular leases, but give you the option to buy the medical equipment before the lease is over.
+The other option for medical equipment leasing is lease-to-own agreements.
+These pacts are like regular leases but give you the chance to buy the equipment before the lease is over.

-Leasing to own can work if you’re unsure of whether you want to commit long-term or need lower payments until you begin to make more money.
+Leasing to own can work if you’re unsure whether you want to commit long-term.
+This type of medical equipment finance option could also be beneficial if you need to lower payments until you begin to make more money.